I have over 1150 videos free on Youtube where I discuss horse and herd behavior, horsemanship and horse topics.

 If you like my videos on Horses, you may like my Gun & Firearms & Think Like A Cop Channel on YouTube where I talk about gun ownership, tactics, police training, use of force and using a gun for protection and survival issues.

 I get lots of emails asking where to send me something.
-If you want to thank me, you donate a buck or two to help cover the cost of the website and extra carrots for my boys.
+If you want to thank me, you can donate a buck or two to help cover the cost of the website and extra carrots for my boys.
 You can mail me things at this address:

 PO Box 1421